CodeYourFuture/syllabus-archive/introduction/week-1/lesson.md

 Alastair TBD

-### Introduction to VS Code

-TBD

-It can be easy to make spelling mistakes when coding.
-Let's install a [spell checker extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) which will help reduce the number of errors made coding.

 ### Introduction to Slack

 [Slack](https://slack.com/) is a team communication tool that we will use to communicate with each other throughout the whole course.